Fall Color - Goldenrod

 - It is the state herb of Delaware

 Goldenrod is a perennial that is native to North America.
-The domesticated flower is hardy in growing zones 4 through 9.
+The domesticated plants are hardy in growing zones 4 through 9.
 The wildflowers are hardy from growing zone 2 in Canada to zone 8 in the southern US.
 It prefers full-sun but will tolerate some shade.
-Both the wild and domesticated flowers are drought tolerant, preferring well-drained soil.
+Both the wild and domesticated plants are drought tolerant, preferring well-drained soil.
 The new cultivars range in height from 1 to 3 feet depending on the variety.
 The wildflowers range in height from 4 to 5 feet.
 Regardless of height, all bloom in the fall.
 The flowers attract both beneficial insects and butterflies.
-After the plants die back in the fall, you should cut them down to the ground and remove them from your garden to prevent insects and disease from overwintering in the debris.
+After the plants die back in the fall, you should cut them down to the ground and remove the dead plant material from your garden to prevent insects and disease from overwintering in the debris.

 Propagation is by runners, seeds and division.
 Even the more mannerly domesticated varieties spread rapidly via runners known as underground rhizomes, so you might want to treat them like you treat bamboo and surround them with a 3 feet deep barrier to keep them under control.
 You should also deadhead the flowers to prevent them from developing prodigious amounts of seed.
 Their stiff stems make them ideal for flower arrangements.
 Goldenrod can be divided in either the spring or the fall.